 - Operations and diagnostic tests

 - Programs for physical therapy and recovery for your pain

 - Emotional trauma

-- Loss of wages
+- Lost wages

-- Loss of the ability to enjoy life
+- Diminished capacity to enjoy life

-What You Can Expect from Our Law Firm
+What You Can Expect From Our Law Firm

 When you work with one of our attorneys, we normally start by gathering proof to support your position.
 During this procedure, we may compile maintenance logs, communicate with the 18-wheeler’s commercial vehicle carrier, and research state regulations.